WDI-SEA/react-development-course-materials/04-APIs and Heroku/04-fetch-lecture.md

 ---
 ### Hast thou not a word of joy?
--Romeo and Juliet, Act 3, Scene 5
+— Romeo and Juliet, Act 3, Scene 5

 ![happy programmer](assets/happy-programmer.jpg)